danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/Articles/Getting-Started.md

 The client will fetch the raw data and either return the mapped result, or throw an error.

 ## How to fetch data even easier

-We can also define a ``ApiRequest`` to avoid having to define routes and return types every time:
+We can define an ``ApiRequest`` to avoid having to define routes and return types every time:

 ```swift
 struct YelpRestaurantRequest: ApiRequest {